Captain Satellite

-In addition to entertainment, Captain Satellite also emphasized educational content and scientific curiosity.
-The show regularly included film clips from NASA Ames Research Center and guest appearances by astronauts, fostering interest in space among young viewers.
-After the show ended, March joined the faculty at San Francisco State University, teaching in their broadcasting program and mentoring future media professionals.

 After the show folded, Captain Satellite continued to make guest appearances throughout the San Francisco Bay Area at various events like sci-fi movie openings at theatres and at amusement parks.

 Bob March also played cameo or bit roles in Hollywood films.
 One was as a reporter in the 1968 Steve McQueen movie, Bullitt.
 Another was as a councilman in the second Dirty Harry film, Magnum Force, starring Clint Eastwood.

 March retired in 1995 and lived in Auburn, California.

 March died on August 6, 2020, at his home near Sacramento, California.
 He was 93.